2023 Year in Review

-The Borough had a successful year operationally across all Departments.
-Administratively, the Borough successfully defended the Borough’s Zoning Ordinance, ensuring the Borough remains the quiet rural residential community valued by it’s residents.
-The Borough’s Historic Architectural Review Board (HARB) issued thirty-three Certificates of Appropriateness for projects ranging from roof replacement to new home construction – all reviewed to ensure the preservation of the character of Sewickley Heights.
-Additionally, the HARB applied for participation in the Certified Local Government program to the Pennsylvania State Historic Preservation Office, which enhances the Borough’s opportunities to receive grant funding for historic preservation projects.
+The Borough continued to take positive steps forward in 2023 across all Departments.
+The Borough’s Historic Architectural Review Board (HARB) issued twenty-four Certificates of Appropriateness for projects ranging from roof replacement to new home construction – all reviewed to ensure the preservation of the character of Sewickley Heights.
+Additionally, the HARB was awarded a Certified Local Government grant to pursue an updated Cultural Resource Inventory and develop a Historic Preservation Plan.

-Borough Council and Staff remain fully committed to providing quality service and supporting continued effort to preserve and enhance the historic, rural character of Sewickley Heights for the benefit of its residents.
+Borough Council and Staff remain fully committed to providing quality service and supporting continued efforts to preserve and enhance the historic, rural character of Sewickley Heights for the benefit of its residents.

 Nathan A. Briggs